Oxidation state: Early forms (octet rule)

 A figure with a similar format was used by Irving Langmuir in 1919 in one of the early papers about the octet rule.
 The periodicity of the oxidation states was one of the pieces of evidence that led Langmuir to adopt the rule.

 Use in nomenclature

 The oxidation state in compound naming for transition metals and lanthanides and actinides is placed either as a right superscript to the element symbol in a chemical formula, such as Fe^{III} or in parentheses after the name of the element in chemical names, such as iron(III).
-For example, Fe_{2}(SO_{4})_{3} is named iron(III) sulfate and its formula can be shown as Fe(SO_{4})_{3}.
+For example, Fe2(SO4)3 is named iron(III) sulfate and its formula can be shown as Fe^{III}2(SO4)3.
 This is because a sulfate ion has a charge of −2, so each iron atom takes a charge of +3.

 History of the oxidation state concept

 Early days

 Oxidation itself was first studied by Antoine Lavoisier, who defined it as the result of reactions with oxygen (hence the name).
 The term has since been generalized to imply a formal loss of electrons.
 Oxidation states, called oxidation grades by Friedrich Wöhler in 1835, were one of the intellectual stepping stones that Dmitri Mendeleev used to derive the periodic table.
 William B. Jensen gives an overview of the history up to 1938.